Blendify/blender-manual/blender_docs/manual/editors/3dview/3d_cursor.rst

    :class: refbox

    :Mode:      All Modes
-   :Panel:     :menuselection:`Sidebar region --> 3D Cursor`
+   :Panel:     :menuselection:`Sidebar region --> View --> 3D Cursor`

 .. figure:: /images/editors_3dview_3d-cursor_panel.png

    The 3D Cursor panel of the Sidebar region.

-The 3D cursor can also be positioned by editing the location coordinates values in the *3D cursor* panel of the Sidebar region.
+The 3D cursor can also be positioned and oriented by editing the values in the *3D cursor* panel of the Sidebar region.